naasking/PithyDOM/README.md

     $.byName    // alias for getElementsByName
     $.byId      // alias for getElementsById

-Caveats: the semantics are sometimes not consistent across browsers.
+Caveats: the semantics are sometimes inconsistent across browsers.
-For instance, getElementsByName works applies to all elements in most browsers, but in IE9 it will only return those elements that typically have name attributes, like 'a' and 'input' elements.
+For instance, getElementsByName applies to all elements in most browsers, but in IE9 it will only return those elements that typically have name attributes, like 'a' and 'input' elements.

 ## Collection Extensions

-The standard suite of purely functional array-processing functions are added to HTMLCollection.prototype and NodeList.prototype.
+The standard suite of pure array-processing functions are added to HTMLCollection.prototype and NodeList.prototype.

     list.forEach     // alias for Array.prototype.forEach
     list.map         // alias for Array.prototype.map